 Secondly, the first reference mentioned in Jamaican history of dreadlocks is by an early sect of Rasta called Young Black Faith in the 1950s when the members stopped wearing their hair in the same style as Haile Salassie and started wearing locks instead.
 It was said the person lived a dread life or a life in which they feared god, giving dread a positive religious connotation.
 As regards to which theory is correct it’s entirely possible they both are, although the latter may have arisen to give the name a positive meaning rather than a negative one, this is only speculation.

 Rastas maintain that wearing dreadlocks is supported by two quotes Leviticus 21:5 “They shall not make baldness upon their head, neither shall they shave off the corner of their beard, nor make any cuttings in the flesh” if this quote is followed dogmatically a Rasta shouldn’t shave or have piercings.
-Secondly the Nazirite vow in Numbers 6:5 “All the days of the vow of his separation there shall no razor come upon his head .. . . and shall let the locks of the hair of his head grow”.
-This passage is also followed by Jewish Nazirite Ascetics who spend long amounts of time in solitude and grow locks, this is one of many sects of different religions that practice this.
+Secondly the Nazirite vow in Numbers 6:5 “All the days of the vow of his separation there shall no razor come upon his head .. . . and shall let the locks of the hair of his head grow”, it also states that if one goes near a dead body the locks have become impure and need to be cut.
+The above passages originated from the early Christian Nazirite Ascetics who spend long amounts of time in solitude and grow locks, this is one of many sects of different religions that practice this.